 Gallup’s research demonstrated this generation enjoys traditional benefits, like health insurance, but is also seeking more flexible and “life-oriented” benefits such as telecommuting, tuition reimbursement, and on-site daycares.

-As the some of the more recent college graduates in the workforce, Gallup reports that Millenials are enticed by professional development opportunities like tuition reimbursement, professional organization membership, and the opportunity to attend conferences to grow their skill set.
+As some of the more recent college graduates in the workforce, Gallup reports that Millennials are enticed by professional development opportunities like tuition reimbursement, professional organization membership, and the opportunity to attend conferences to grow their skill set.